FBGs-Based-CubeSat-Heat-Monitoring/FBGs_V1.0/README.md

 ## **For connect to the interrogator**
 (Only for Windows, Linux can use terminal to do so.)
-From Settings of you system, choose 'change the adapter options' and right click your 'Ethemet net' to modify you TCP/IPv4 Properties, choose 'Use the following IP address' and enter '10.100.51.x'(x can be any number below 255 **except 0,22**)
+From Settings of you system, choose 'change the adapter options' and right click your 'Ethemet net' to modify you TCP/IPv4 Properties, choose 'Use the following IP address' and enter '10.100.51.x'(x can be any number below 255 **except 0 and 22**)
 You can use FemtoSense 1.8 to check if you can connect to the interrogator or check how the wavelength looks like.

 ## **For Virtual machine and IP address**